RAF Gatow: Escapes to Gatow from East Germany

 At least three successful escapes were made from East Germany to RAF Gatow.

-On 9 April 1978 the two East German brothers Lothar und Dieter Weber defected by flying a Zlin Z-42M light aircraft of the Gesellschaft für Sport und Technik (GST – an East German paramilitary training organisation) with the call sign DM-WNX to RAF Gatow.
+On 9 April 1978 the two East German brothers Lothar and Dieter Weber defected by flying a Zlin Z-42M light aircraft of the Gesellschaft für Sport und Technik (GST – an East German paramilitary training organisation) with the call sign DM-WNX to RAF Gatow.
 The escape had been planned over the previous three years.
 The aircraft was dismantled and returned to East Germany over the Glienicker Brücke with painted slogans such as "Wish you were here".

 On 24 June 1979 an East German glider landed at RAF Gatow, its pilot seeking political asylum.
 The glider was handed back to East Germany at the Glienicke Bridge four days later.
 The flying control surface lock for the rudder bore the message "remove before the next escape".